 Leukemia is one of the most prevalent cancers, accounting for 3.2% of total cancer deaths worldwide in 2018 (1), with various incidences in different populations (2).
-In Iran, leukemia was reported to be increasing in recent years (3).
-Khuzestan province, in particular, encountered an increase of leukemia incidence and mortality.
+In Iran, leukemia was reported to be increasing in recent years (3). province, particular, Khuzestan in has encountered an increase of leukemia incidence and mortality.
 The prevalence of leukemia in this region was 12.6 and 8.1 per 100,000 person-years in males and females, respectively during 2004-2008 (4), while during this time, the global prevalence of leukemia was reported as 5.8 and 4.3 per 100,000 person-years in males and females, respectively (5).

 Leukemia is a heterogeneous group of hematopoietic malignancies broadly classified as acute or chronic according to the clinical course, and sub-classified as lymphoid or myeloid according to the predominant progenitor cell line (6).
-Acute lymphocytic leukemia (ALL) is a heterogeneous disease of lymphocyte precursor cells or lymphoblasts and is further characterized based on immunophenotyping and cytogenetic and molecular studies.
-Among adult malignancies, ALL remains challenge, especially respect therapy Approximately 20% of acute leukemias in adults are classified as ALL, and it is the most common type of leukemia in children (8).
+Acute lymphocytic leukemia (ALL) is a heterogeneous disease of lymphocyte precursor cells or lymphoblasts and is further characterized based on immunophenotyping and cytogenetic molecular studies. and Among adult malignancies, ALL remains a challenge, especially in respect to therapy (7).
+Approximately 20% of acute leukemias in adults are classified as ALL, and it is the most common type of leukemia in children (8).